 - Distension of abdomen due to obstruction to passage of urine and stools

-In a study, Dhatri Lauha and Navayas Lauha were given to pregnant anemic women in dose of a 250 mg thrice a day in the form of vati, after food for 90 days with ghee or honey.
+In a study, Dhatri Lauha and Navayas Lauha were given to pregnant anemic women in a dose of a 250 mg thrice a day in the form of vati, after food for 90 days with ghee or honey.
 The treatment showed significant result in anemia in pregnancy (Garbhini Pandu).

 The Dosage of Dhatri Lauha

 1-2 tablet twice daily with honey or ghee before and after the meal or as directed by physician.

 Dhatri Lauha is administered with honey or ghee as they enhance the medicinal qualities of the medicine and also help them to reach the deeper tissue.
 It is also be a mixture of glucose and fructose and iron may complex with these sugars for absorption.